giucu/DataScienceProject/groupP_summary.md

         * Source: https://www.yalemedicine.org/conditions/seborrheic-keratosis
 * Skin cancers:
     * Basal Cell Carcinoma(BCC)
+    	* Type of skin cancer often appearing on areas frequently exposed to sun radiation as a transparent skin-colored or pink bump.
+This can be difficult to distinguish, but is typically separated from regular skin by being shinier or waxy, as well as growing in size over time.
+     	* Some lesions may develop a black or blue color, and is very likely to expand (including beyond the skin) or reoccur even after treatment.
+With this diagnosis, there is increased risk for other skin cancers which should be investigated as well.
+      	* On brown skin, BCC can often occur with a rolled border, and is usually found on the face.
+[Source](https://www.mayoclinic.org/diseases-conditions/basal-cell-carcinoma/symptoms-causes/syc-20354187)
     * Squamous Cell Carcinoma / Bowen's disease (SCC)
          * Bowen disease presents as a localized area of abnormal skin, often appearing as a well-defined, red, scaly patch or plaque.
          * Bowen disease is considered a precursor to invasive squamous cell carcinoma.